QuantiusBenignus/BlahST/README.md

 That Simple.
 Just make sure that the new key binding has not been set-up already for something else.
 Now when the extension is recording speech, it can be stopped with the new key combo and transcription will start immediatelly.

+##### XFCE4:
+* Open the Xfce4 Settings Manager.
+* Navigate to Keyboard → Application Shortcuts.
+* Click on the Add button to create a new shortcut.
+* Enter the name of the shortcut and the command e.g. `pkill --signal 2 rec`.
+* Press the keys you wish to assign to the shortcut.
+* Click OK to save the shortcut.

+##### KDE (Plasma):
+* Open the System Settings application.
+* Navigate to Shortcuts and then Custom Shortcuts.
+* Click on Edit and then New to create a new group for your shortcuts if needed.
+* Under the newly created group, click on New again and select Global Shortcut -> Command/URL.
+* Give your new shortcut a name.
+* Choose the desired shortcut key combination by clicking on the button next to "None" and pressing the keys you want to assign to the shortcut.
+* In the Trigger tab, specify the command or URL that should be executed when the shortcut is triggered.
+* Ensure that the Enabled checkbox is checked to activate the shortcut.
+* Apply the changes by clicking Apply or OK.

+Please, note that there may be slight variations in these steps depending on the version installed on your system.
+For many other environements, such as Mate, Cinnamon, LXQt, Deepin, etc. the steps should be somewhat simmilar to the examples above.
+Please, consult the documentation for your systems desktop environment.

+---
 The `wsi` script will take care of sending the transcribed text to the PRIMARY selection / clipboard under, either X11 or Wayland.
 Then all one has to do is paste it with the middle mouse button anywhere they want.